What you need to know about Financial Services Tax (FST)

 - Domestic insurers, 2.5% of gross premiums written in a tax period, excluding premiums relating solely to health insurance and

-- Money Service Business, 1% on aggregated incoming and outgoing money transmission volume in a tax period.
+- Money Service Business, 1% on aggregated outgoing money transmission volume in a tax period.

 Tax period is defined as each and every period of three calendar months commencing with the months of April, May and June 2017.